SyndicateCash/SyndicateCash/doc/README.md

 ### Resources
 * Discuss on the [SyndicateTalk](https://syndicatetalk.org/) forums, in the [Development & Technical Discussion board](https://syndicatetalk.org/index.php?board=6.0).
-* Discuss project-specific development on #syndicate-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=syndicate-core-dev).
+* Discuss project-specific development on #syndicate-cash-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=syndicate-cash-dev).
 * Discuss general Syndicate development on #syndicate-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=syndicate-dev).

 ### Miscellaneous